 People with this form of disease develop symptoms that respond to treatment and then resolve.
 The development of symptoms is often referred to as an exacerbation of the disease.
 Episodes of remission may last for weeks to years.

 Secondary-progressive multiple sclerosis (SPMS) is diagnosed when the problems caused by an exacerbation don't fully resolve during a remission.
 This often occurs in patients who were initially diagnosed with RRMS.
 Over time, patients are identified with progressive debility.

 Primary-progressive multiple sclerosis (PPMS) progresses over time, without episodes of remission or improvement of symptoms.

 Progressive-relapsing multiple sclerosis (PRMS) is identified when patients experience escalating symptoms over time, as well as intermittent episodes of remission.

 What procedures and tests diagnose MS?

-As in all conditions, the history of the patient is important.
-Many patients with multiple sclerosis have experienced various symptoms which were ignored or attributed to other events or illnesses.
-Even if no prior symptoms are recalled by a patient, the remaining medical history is needed to exclude other conditions which might mimic multiple sclerosis.
+Patient history important because many people with multiple sclerosis have experienced various symptoms, which were ignored or attributed to other events or illnesses.
+If a person recalls no prior symptoms, the remaining medical history is needed to exclude other conditions that might mimic multiple sclerosis.

 Once the history is obtained, a complete physical examination is required.
-Physicians look for signs of injury to the central nervous system (either the brain or spinal cord); findings on the examination can help a doctor determine which area of the central nervous system (CNS) is involved.
+Doctors look for signs of injury to the central nervous system (either the brain or spinal cord); findings on the examination can help a doctor determine which area of the central nervous system (CNS) is involved.